Towards Reliable Medical Image Segmentation by Modeling Evidential Calibrated Uncertainty: Experimental results

 \subsubsection{DEviS for 2D medical image}

-We initially enhance the robustness and accuracy of the base network in skin lesion boundary segmentation~\citep{ISIC2018, 2020CA} using DEviS.
+We initially enhance the robustness and accuracy of the base network in skin lesion boundary segmentation~\cite{ISIC2018, 2020CA} using DEviS.
 We conducted studies at different levels of Gaussian noise and random masking based on the ISIC2018 dataset (2D dermoscopic image) to validate the robustness of our proposed framework.

-\textbf{1) Comparison with U-Net based methods.} As shown in Fig.~\ref{F_2} (a), the comparison results between DEviS and other U-Net variants under different Gaussian noise levels and mask ratios are presented.
-Fig.~\ref{F_2} (a) indicates a gradual degradation in performance for U-Net, AU-Net, V-Net, and nnU-Net, particularly at higher mask ratios and noise levels.
+As shown in the Tab.~\ref{Tab_isic1}, the comparison results between DEviS and other U-Net variants under different Gaussian noise levels ratios are presented.
+Tab.~\ref{Tab_isic1} indicates a gradual degradation in performance for U-Net, AU-Net, V-Net, nnU-Net, and VM-UNet, particularly at higher mask ratios and noise levels.
 Upon applying DEviS, the results exhibit a certain degree of robustness to interference.
 When equipped with DEviS, U-Net demonstrates an average improvement of 10.6\% and 8.9\% in Dice metric under degraded conditions of Gaussian noise and random masking, respectively.
-Additionally, the generated uncertainty estimates, as illustrated in Fig.~\ref{F_2} (c), can be utilized by researchers and clinicians to discern the unreliability of the data.
+Additionally, the generated uncertainty estimates, as illustrated in Fig.~\ref{F_isic}, can be utilized by researchers and clinicians to discern the unreliability of the data.

-\textbf{2) Comparison with uncertainty-based methods.} As shown in Fig.~\ref{F_2} (a), the comparison results of the ECE and UEO metrics between the proposed method and other uncertainty estimation methods are presented.
-It reveales that BQNAT, DU, PU, UE, and TTA methods were significantly affected by noise and masking, while the perturbation on U-Net, nnU-Net, and V-Net methods was relatively minor after applying DEviS.
-A comparison of uncertainty estimation results using ECE and UEO metrics indicated that U-Net, nnU-Net, and V-Net with DEviS achieved better uncertainty estimation.
-Visualizations of segmentation results and uncertainty estimation as shown in Fig.~\ref{F_2} (c), demonstrate that the proposed DEviS method provides more reliable uncertainty estimation for target edges and the noised or masked pixels.
+As shown in Tab.~\ref{Tab_isic2}, the comparison results of the ECE and UEO metrics between the proposed method and other uncertainty estimation methods are presented.
+It reveales that BQNAT, DU, PU, UE, and TTA methods were significantly affected by noise and masking, while the perturbation on U-Net, V-Net, nnU-Net, and VM-UNet methods was relatively minor after applying DEviS.
+A comparison of uncertainty estimation results using ECE and UEO metrics indicated that U-Net, V-Net, nnU-Net, and VM-UNet with DEviS achieved better uncertainty estimation.
+Visualizations of segmentation results and uncertainty estimation as shown in Fig.~\ref{F_isic}, demonstrate that the proposed DEviS method provides more reliable uncertainty estimation for target edges and the noised pixels.